 • Chatuchak Market (weekends only)

 • Or Tor Kor Market

 • MBK Center

 • Yaowarat Road / Chinatown

 Bangkok isn’t an expensive city.
 Hostel accommodations are as low as USD 5 a night and meals can be had for less than USD 2 a plate.
 It’s budget-friendly reputation is part of what makes it such a popular tourist destination.

-This is highly subjective.
-It depends on several factors like hotel preference and number of travel companions.
+This depends on many factors like hotel preference and number of travel companions.
 On a recent trip, we stayed at a lovely AirBnB close to the Chao Phraya River for less than THB 1,300 a night.
 Expect to pay much less if you’re staying at a hostel.

 Again, this is subjective, but based on our experience, I’d say around THB 250 a day per person.
 Many filling meals can be had for THB 100 or less.